Evo Morales: Cochabamba protests: 2000–2002

 The MAS gained increasing popularity as a protest party, relying largely on widespread dissatisfaction with the existing mainstream political parties among Bolivians living in rural and poor urban areas.
 Morales recognized this, and much of his discourse focused on differentiating the MAS from the traditional political class.
 Their campaign was successful, and in the 2002 presidential election the MAS gained 20.94% of the national vote, becoming Bolivia's second largest party, being only 1.5% behind the victorious MNR, whose candidate, Gonzalo Sánchez de Lozada, became president.
 They won 8 seats in the Senate and 27 in the Chamber of Deputies.
 Now the leader of the political opposition, Morales focused on criticising government policies rather than outlining alternatives.
-He had several unconstructive meetings with Sánchez de Lozada, but met with Venezuela's Hugo Chávez for the first time.
+He had several unconstructive meetings with Sánchez de Lozada but met with Venezuela's Hugo Chávez for the first time.

-Bolivia's U.S. embassy had become publicly highly critical of Morales; just prior to the election, the U.S. ambassador to Bolivia Manuel Rocha issued a statement declaring that U.S. aid to Bolivia would be cut if MAS won the election.
+Just prior to the election, the U.S. ambassador to Bolivia Manuel Rocha issued a statement declaring that U.S. aid to Bolivia would be cut if MAS won the election.
 However, exit polls revealed that Rocha's comments had served to increase support for Morales.
-Following the election, the U.S. embassy maintained this critical stance, characterising Morales as a criminal and encouraging Bolivia's traditional parties to sign a broad agreement to oppose the MAS; Morales himself began alleging that the U.S. Central Intelligence Agency was plotting to assassinate him.
+(Ambassador Rocha was later arrested by the U.S. Department of Justice on criminal charges of being an agent for the Cuban government.)
+Following the election, the U.S. embassy characterised Morales as a criminal and encouraged Bolivia's traditional parties to sign a broad agreement to oppose the MAS; Morales himself began alleging that the U.S. Central Intelligence Agency was plotting to assassinate him.